 While the rest of the commercial real estate property sectors somehow managed to survive, however, Covid-19 had made a pretty big dent in the following two asset classes.

 Impact on Office Spaces

 One of the biggest impacts on commercial real estate was when the world shifted from physical office space to remote work.
-What was meant to be a temporary solution has now become a new normal?
+What was meant to be a temporary solution has now become a new normal.
 Previously many employees did not have the leisure of flexible work life and working from home was a rare habit.

-A recent study by the World Economic Forum shows that 66% of employees prefer a flexible work-life even after the pandemic.
+A recent study by the World Economic Forum shows that 66% of employees prefer a flexible work life even after the pandemic.
 And in some cases, studies show that employees prefer to look for a new job than return to the office.
 As a result, the market saw an increase in vacancy rates for office spaces.

 Impact on Retail Properties

 This is yet another sector of real estate that the pandemic had its impact on.
-Retailers had to face various harrowing short-term challenges like health and safety of workers, disruption in supply chains, cash flow, labor force.
+Retailers had to face various harrowing short-term challenges like the health and safety of workers, disruption in supply chains, cash flow, and labor force.
 Retail stores saw a steep decrease in footfalls, one of the major factors that keep this sector afloat.

 E-commerce websites saw a 40.3% increase in spending and traffic in 2020 compared to 2019.
 Due to such an environment, most retailers and tenants have decided to close down stores or seek a rent deferral.
 As a result for investors, this severely affects the cash flows.
 Retail landlords have reported that almost 50% of commercial retail rents have not been paid.